Archived Blog Entry

 Those who think differently than these Christian fundamentalists on biblical, theological, or socio-political matters may become the objects of sharp criticism.
 At its worst, this criticism includes demonizing rhetoric.

-To fundamentalists, any move away inerrancy and comprehensive authority of the Bible is to slide down a slippery slope to extreme relativism and atheism.
+To fundamentalists, any move away from inerrancy and the comprehensive authority of the Bible is to slide down a slippery slope to extreme relativism and atheism.
 The Christian fundamentalist view of ultimate truth is narrow.
 It is limited to what their inerrant Bible affirms and their community approves as consonant with a particular interpretation of the Bible.

 I also engage another set of fundamentalists.